Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Generally, yes, if you take a few precautions.
 Prenatal massage is safe after three months of pregnancy, but you should first seek the green signal from your physician and let your practitioner know about your pregnancy.
 However, receiving a massage during the first three months (trimester) of pregnancy can induce morning sickness and dizziness in some people.

 Indeed, there’s no link between prenatal massage and miscarriage.
-Most practitioners avoid entertaining clients in the first half of their pregnancy.
+Most practitioners advise against entertaining clients during the first half of their pregnancy.
 Since most miscarriages happen during the first trimester, they do so to avoid any liability issues should a miscarriage occur.
 However, it’s always wise to consult your doctor before having a first-trimester massage.

 Another area of concern is the vast variation in training.
-In addition, there’s a lack of certification standards worldwide.
-Indeed, there’s no set minimum training for a massage therapist, let alone any widely accepted training standards for a particular type of massage, such as pregnancy.
+In addition, there are a few certification standards worldwide.
+Indeed, there’s no set minimum training for a massage therapist, nor are there any widely accepted training standards for a particular type of massage, such as pregnancy massage.

 Precautions